 - Mounts for Motor

 Arguably, the biggest benefit accrued by you from an inflatable fishing boat is its tremendous portability and ease of storage.
-The storage and transportation expenses saved by you on each of your fishing outings is another advantage that you get.
+The storage and transportation expenses saved by you on each of your fishing outings are another advantage that you get.
 In addition, the inflatable boats are much less costly than the conventional hard-shell ones.

-Most of the SIBs can be packed, stowed and transported in large duffel bags that can be easily carried by you.
+Most of the SIBs can be packed, stowed, and transported in large duffel bags that can be easily carried by you.
 The space occupied by these bags/cases is not much, which allows you to fit in your angling accessories also in your car.

 So if you’re asking yourself, “Are inflatable boats good for fishing?”
 You bet they are!